amolloy/ASMCropViewController/README.md

 [self presentViewController:navController animated:YES completion:NULL];
 ```

 By default, the crop frame is not constrained to any aspect ratio.
-You can change that without
+You can change this with

 ```objective-c
 controller.aspectRatio = CGSizeMake(9, 16);